denten-books/plain-text/main.md

 something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour1986, 47-53].
 Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralists.
-Where Jacques Derrida could offhand remark that "everything is a text," Woolgar and Latour make concrete the literal transformation of matter into text.
-No longer was literature an illustration of something that happens in the laboratory: Latour and Woolgar showed the laboratory to function as a literary system.
+Where Jacques Derrida could offhand remark that "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
+No longer was literature an illustration of something that happens in the laboratory:
+Latour and Woolgar showed the laboratory to function as a literary system.

+[^ln2-derrida]: This is a bit of a postructuralist caricature, but it is not difficult to find direct sources expressing the idea.
+For example, see John Caputo quoting Jacques Derrida in his *Deconstruction in a Nutshell: A Conversation with Jacques Derrida*, "I often describe deconstruction as something which happens.
+It's not purely linguistic, involving text or books.
+You can deconstruct gestures, choreography.
+That's why I enlarged the concept of text.
+Everything is a text [@caputo_deconstruction_1996]."

 The conventional way to understand Woolgar and Latour brings the interpreter into the laboratory, breaking the illusion of scientific objectivity: instead of "discovering" facts, scientist socially construct them.
 Paradoxically, as Latour and Woolgar worked to undermine the empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
-To "read" the laboratory, the researchers had to be there, in person, observing and taking notes.
-The laboratory opens up to them through a careful micro-ethnography.
-The reader gets to examine floor plans, research samples, dialog transcriptions, publication patterns, and other evidentiary materials.
+To "read" the laboratory researchers observed the space in person, embedded into its daily activity.
+The laboratory becomes visible through a careful micro-ethnography.
+The reader gets to examine floor plans, research samples, dialog transcriptions, time sheets, log books, and other evidentiary materials on the way to literary output.

-To view Woolgar and Latour as scholars of literature is to open up the floodgates of textuality.
+To view Woolgar and Latour as scholars of literature (and not just of labortories) is to open up the floodgates of textuality.
 The laboratory, the court, the hospital--these institutions cannot be reduced to text, but they are in part, literary systems.
 Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every restaurant meal, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of textual material.
 The task of the literary scholar becomes to make visible that textual undercurrent, to follow and to map its movements across culture, to expose the mechanisms of its mutation and locomotion.
-It is an exciting prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
+It is an exciting
+prospect: to view the hospital as a library, where cadres of physicians and administrators convert human stories into diagnoses, into controlled vocabularies, into files, into billable codes, into inscriptions, and into archives.
 Or to see the legal system as a process of literary discovery, were legions of attorneys and paralegals pore over terabytes of textual material, transforming inscription into evidence.
 That is not all these institutions are, but they are also that.

 Such textual proliferation comes at a cost.
 Until recently, the bread and butter of literary scholarship has been close reading.
-Close reading like critical thinking is an idea that is easier to perform than to explain, because the details become contentious as soon as they are formalized.[^ln12-closereading] I will tread carefully by committing myself to some notion of deliberate and reflective practice aimed at deep comprehension.
+Close reading, like critical thinking, is an idea easier to performed than explained, because the details become contentious as soon as they are formalized.[^ln12-closereading] I will tread carefully therefore by committing myself to a broad definition of close reading that involves some notion of deliberate and reflective practice aimed at deep comprehension.
+The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences;
-The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@PARCC2012, 7]."
+the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole [@PARCC2012, 7]."
 The general movement here is from "text" on the page to "work" (text as a whole, in the language of the report).
 The model of textuality implicit in the project of close reading assumes an environment of a well-defined literary canon, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands major texts constituting the canon.

 The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.